ATTENDANCE AND PARTICIPATION

 FINAL PROJECT: CRITICAL MANUAL AND SLIDE PRESENTATION

 You’re invited to create a critical manual for a tool of your choice.
 You’ll want to incorporate some of the conventions of a regular user’s manual or how-to guide — but what’ll make your manual critical is that it features reflection on the tool, its implied users and functions, its perceived affordances, the ideologies it embodies; the ways it scripts particular modes of labor and enacts particular power relationships; what it ostensibly makes possible in the world; and so forth.
 You might even explore intentional mis-uses of your tool: what might happen if it fell into different hands, it if were used in new contexts and toward different ends?
 How might you use your manual to “make the familiar strange,” to help us look at — or listen to, or feel — quotidian objects in a new light?
 And how might your project offer commentary on the manual itself as a tool for instruction?

 The format of your manual could vary.
 It might incorporate instructional video or audio, models, and media in other formats — but it must include at least 1500-words of text (either in written form, or spoken as part of an audio-visual piece).
 We should discuss appropriate formats in our November meeting, and continue to address this issue as your project develops.

 You’ll be presenting your manual via a “pitch presentation” (you’re welcome to play with the format; recall our “Tools for Presentation” lab!) on either Monday, December 9 or Wednesday, December 11.
-Your time allocation will depend upon our course enrollment, but I’m guessing you’ll each have about 20 minutes, total.
+Your time allocation will depend upon our course enrollment, but I’m guessing you’ll each have about 10 minutes, total.
+For more info, see these instructional slides.